+Attachment A: Summary of Non-Notifying Eligibility Criteria

-Attachment A1: Notice of Intent Form
+Attachment B1: Notice of Intent Form

-Attachment A2: Notice of Intent Instructions
+Attachment B2: Notice of Intent Instructions

-Attachment B: Regional Water Board Map Attachment C: Controllable Sediment Discharge Sources Monitoring Form
+Attachment C: Regional Water Board Map Attachment D: Erosion and Sediment Control Plan Inspection Form

-Attachment D: Reporting and Notification Requirements
+Attachment E: Reporting and Notification Requirements

-Attachment E: Signatory Requirements
+Attachment F: Signatory Requirements

-Attachment F: Glossary
+Attachment G: Glossary

 Summary

-This Utility Wildfire and Similar Operations and Maintenance Activities General Order Clean Water Act Section 401 Certification and Waste Discharge Requirements (WDR) (General Order), including Attachments A through F is issued to cover electric utility company wildfire risk mitigation, response, and cleanup activities listed in the Project Description (Section III) that may cause or threaten to cause a discharge of waste into waters of the state.
-The General Order also covers electric utility infrastructure operations and maintenance activities listed in Project Description (Section III) that are not directly related to wildfire because such activities are equivalent regardless of purpose and have similar potential effects on water quality.
+This Utility Wildfire and Similar Operations and Maintenance Activities Clean Water Act Section 401 Certification and Waste Discharge Requirements (General Order), which includes Attachments A through G, is issued to cover electric utility company wildfire risk mitigation, response, and cleanup activities listed in the Project Description (Section III) that discharge or propose to discharge waste into waters of the state.
+The General Order also covers electric utility infrastructure operations and maintenance activities listed in the Project Description (Section III) that are not directly related to wildfire because such activities have similar potential effects on water quality.

-This General Order serves as both (1) Clean Water Act Section 401 Certification and Waste Discharge Requirements for projects that include the discharge of dredged or fill material and (2) Waste Discharge Requirements for projects that do not discharge dredged or fill material.
+This General Order is both (1) a Clean Water Act Section 401 Certification and Waste Discharge Requirements (WDR) for projects that include the discharge of dredged or fill material, and (2) Waste Discharge Requirements for projects that discharge or propose to discharge waste, other than dredged or fill material, to surface waters of the state.

-All covered project activities identified in Section III are required to comply with the conditions set forth in Section IV.
+Dischargers conducting covered project activities identified in Section III are required to comply with the conditions set forth in Section IV.
 As detailed in Section IV.E, certain projects are not required to file a Notice of Intent (NOI) to enroll under this General Order.
 Dischargers must file an NOI to enroll all other projects, including all projects requiring Clean Water Act Section 401 certification.

 Findings